bdo311/metagene-maker/README.md

 Want to make metagenes for mRNAs (5'UTR, CDS, 3'UTR).
 Introns need to be thrown out.

+Does not handle short (especially 1 nt long) regions - dies inside Rscript.
+Use some cutoff value to trim super short things?
+These may distort analysis anyway

+Report a histogram of region sizes for processed regions in region space (not chr space)

+Parse blocks for multi exon regions in the input bed file and turn these into a new object that has a method that can map bin space onto chr space and vice versa (SNF working on currently)

 Configuration file (see example.conf for an example)